The Best ADHD Bookmark Manager to Organize Your Busy Brain

 Science backs this up: Studies show ADHD impacts working memory (the mental sticky notes you use to hold short-term info).
 That’s why you might remember a link exists after you need it—or worse, forget you ever saved it.

-🔗 Why Tabs and Traditional Tools Don’t Work
+🔗 Why Tabs and Traditional Tools Don’t Help

-Tabs feel like progress—but often turn into a trap.
+Tabs feel like progress—but often become a trap.
 You leave them open thinking you’ll revisit… and they multiply.

 Same goes for:

-These tools require linear thinking and memory recall—both of which can be energy-draining for ADHD users.
+These tools require linear thinking and memory recall — both of which can be energy-draining for ADHD people.

-What Makes the Best Bookmark Tools for ADHD Users
+What Makes the Best Bookmark Tools for ADHD People

 The best ADHD bookmark manager doesn’t just save links.
 It makes them easy to see, recall, and use without burning brain fuel.